-Updated June 7, 2018: Added the new Amazon Fire TV Cube.
+Updated January 2020: Added the new Amazon Fire TV Stick 4K.

 When it comes to getting rid of cable TV — that's what we call "cutting the cord" in these parts — there's a world of hardware available.
 It's dizzying.
 We don't blame you if you don't know where to start.
 There are boxes and dongles and sticks.
 There are televisions with streaming capability built in.